lorenezratty/ethalytics/README.md

 ## How to use Ethalytics
 Using Ethalytics is quite easy.
 In order to run this dbt project you should be familiar with Google BigQuery, and dbt.

-If you know how to use dbt, simply pull or fork this repo, wire yourself into a new schema on your BigQuery instance and you can build right away.
+If you know how to use dbt, simply clone or fork this repo, wire yourself into a new schema on your BigQuery instance and you can build right away.
 These models consider using the `crypto_ethereum` public dataset.